-Representing a multinational medical device manufacturer in multiple federal investigations involving allegations related to the Anti-Kickback Statute and the FCPA.
+A multinational medical device manufacturer in multiple federal investigations involving allegations related to the Anti-Kickback Statute and the FCPA

-Representing a major pharmaceutical company in a criminal and civil federal investigation related to alleged off-label promotion.
+A major pharmaceutical company in a criminal and civil federal investigation related to alleged off-label promotion

-Conducting internal investigations for major pharmaceutical and medical device companies including investigations related to alleged kick-backs, off-label promotion, and reimbursement guidance.
+Major pharmaceutical and medical device companies in conducting internal investigations, including investigations related to alleged kickbacks, off-label promotion, and reimbursement guidance

-Representation of a startup pharmaceutical company in an arbitration involving breach of contract claims related to the conduct of a clinical trial.
+A startup pharmaceutical company in an arbitration involving breach of contract claims related to the conduct of a clinical trial

-Representation of a Fortune 50 computer manufacturer in a government investigation.
+A Fortune 50 computer manufacturer in a government investigation

-Representation of a major pharmaceutical company in federal and state government investigations involving the marketing and pricing of products.
+A major pharmaceutical company in federal and state government investigations involving the marketing and pricing of products

 Georgetown University Law Center, 2005, J.D., Cum Laude